luke-c-sargent/bento-local/initialization/README.md

 Prerequisites:
   - Git: this script clones the Bento repositories from Github and requires that git be installed
-  - Default values are set in default.conf and can be updated at run time if required
+  - All variables required for the script are read from the .env file in the base bento-local directory

 For a standard installation of Bento-Local you can use the default values for code branches and the provided demo data.